Skip to content

 ts

-import { parse, object, parseString, parseNumber, Infer } from 'pure-parse'
+import { object, parseString, parseNumber, Infer } from 'pure-parse'

 const parseUser = object({